copsTvFan/cops-episode-guide/guide.md

   and asked what's going on and they yell at them to stay inside and shut the damn door.
 Deputy Paul Terrusa says he's been there before yelling in the heat of the moment and later he goes and apologizes.
-Sean says that's all they want, it's amazing how far “sorry” goes, so they wouldn't be at the meeting.
+Sean says that's all they want, it's amazing how far "sorry" goes, so they wouldn't be at the meeting.
 (1:20 AM Traffic Stop) Sean tells the driver to turn the car off and get out.
 The driver gets out and is very drunk, he doesn't listen well and won't interlace his fingers.
 He says he had only two beers.
 Sean takes him